 If you responded 4 or less, please point to which types of operations have been negatively impacted by the legislative framework, and what have been the costs (or alternatively: foregone cost synergies)?
 Please indicate which specific regulatory provisions or supervisory practices have hindered the ability to outsource functions within your group, notably across borders.

-4) If you consider that the current regulatory and/or supervisory framework should be adapted to more effectively facilitate intra-group operational synergies, please detail the specific legislative amendments that should be implemented.
+If you consider that the current regulatory and/or supervisory framework should be adapted to more effectively facilitate intra-group operational synergies, please detail the specific legislative amendments that should be implemented.
 Should any safeguards be maintained in this process (e.g. for preventing/managing conflict of interests)?

-Questions Answers 5) What are the main barriers to consolidation at group level of CSDs' functions: legal barriers in the CSDR; legal barriers in other EU legislative acts; legal barrier (incl. fiscal, tax-related regulatory requirements) in national law; supervisory barriers; technical/operational barriers; market practice?
-Yes No 6) Are there barriers to consolidation due to the structure of the regulatory reporting mandated in the CSDR?
-7) Are there barriers to consolidation due to the organisational requirements (e.g. on outsourcing) mandated in the CSDR?
-8) Are there obstacles to consolidation related to the current CSD supervisory and oversight framework?
+Questio ons Answers 4) What are the main barriers to consolidation at group level of CSDs' functions: legal barriers in the CSDR; legal barriers in other EU legislative acts; legal barrier (incl. fiscal, tax-related regulatory requirements) in national law; supervisory barriers; technical/operational barriers; market practice other barriers Yes No 5) Are there barriers to consolidation due to the structure of the regulatory reporting mandated in the CSDR?
+6) Are there barriers to consolidation due to the organisational requirements (e.g. on outsourcing) mandated in the CSDR?
+7) Are there obstacles to consolidation related to the current CSD supervisory and oversight framework?

-Please provide a clear explanation of the barrier, and the For question 5 reasons for this being indicated as a barrier, including complete the - the specific legal requirements that create the barrier, following if relevant (national or EU level); fields: - whether a barrier is more prominent for one or more types of financial instruments For questions 6 the supervisory or market practice(s) that create(s) the barrier, if relevant; to 8, where your - the technical aspects related to the barrier, if relevant; reply is 'yes' complete the information on the costs, if the level of costs is considered an issue. following fields Please provide a ranking of the importance of the issue as: as appropriate. - high priority; For questions 6 - medium priority; to 8 where your - low priority. reply is 'no' Please provide an estimation of the costs of the absence of a justify your group perspective where possible reply, in particular terms of preference.
-Suggestions for solutions can include, identifying but are not limited to, , 0 - legislative changes (specifying which changes are potential risks. being suggested); use of supervisory convergence tools (specifying which tools are being suggested); centralised supervision; adoption of market practice(s); other.
+Please provide a clear explanation of the barrier, and the For question 4 reasons for this being indicated as a barrier, including complete the - the specific legal requirements that create the barrier, following if relevant (national or EU level); fields: - whether a barrier is more prominent for one or more types of financial instruments For questions 5 - the supervisory or market practice(s) that create(s) the barrier, if relevant;

+to 7, where your reply is 'yes' complete the · following fields Please provide a ranking of the importance of the issue as: as appropriate. high priority;medium priority; For questions 5 to 7 where your Please provide an estimation of the costs of the absence of a reply is 'no' 'no' group perspective, where possible. justify your Please provide potential solutions and rank the solutions in reply, in terms of preference.
+Suggestions for solutions can include, particular but are not limited to, identifying - legislative changes (specifying which changes are potential risks. being suggested); - use of supervisory convergence tools (specifying which tools are being suggested); - centralised supervision; - adoption of market practice(s); - other.
 Please provide data on the potential costs and benefits of the suggested solutions.